CESNET/cesnet-tszoo/docs/anomaly_handlers.md

 !!! warning "Only used on train set"
     Anomaly handler will only be used for train set, because of nature of disjoint-time-based.

-## Using transformers on series-based dataset
+## Using anomaly handlers on series-based dataset
 Related config parameters in [`SeriesBasedConfig`][cesnet_tszoo.configs.series_based_config.SeriesBasedConfig]:

 - `handle_anomalies_with`:  Defines the anomaly handlers to handle anomalies in the train set.
 Can pass enum [`AnomalyHandlerType`][cesnet_tszoo.utils.enums.AnomalyHandlerType] for built-in anomaly handler or pass a type of custom anomaly handler.